daniel-frenkel/book/README.md

 # Trinamic Stepper Motor Book

+This is the reference material for the "[Controlling Trinamic Stepper Motors](https://amzn.to/3AIea17)" Kindle Book.

 Below are links to different resources mentioned in the book.
 If something is broken, please email daniel@valarsystems.com or open an issue request above.

 ### Required Hardware: